Raechil na Garnussil na Gallam

 If I live a perfect life and get to Heaven I would want her to be there.
 It would not be Heaven without her.

 I am betrothed to Simion an Simion, a respectable and pious D-Harna from near Matasuk in Dandamata provice, far to the east I believe.
-I have not travelled beyond Antok.
+I have not, of course, travelled beyond Antok.

 There is a map of Eastern Empire in the Holk an Harnakos, our holy book, so I consulted that.

-Most of the Holk is scripture but there is also a section on the history of Fenigruin Empire in its religious struggles against the godless and the heathen, not least the hateful Drudicain.
-There is a lot of smiting and begotting in that part.
+Most of the Holk is scripture but there is also a section on the history of Fenigruin Empire in its religious struggles against the the heathen, not least the hateful Drudicain.
+A lot of smiting and begotting in that part.

 Simion an Simion is forty years my senior, and has been widowed twice, and has children who are older than I. He is very well-to-do, and he has a much larger farm than my father as well as a town house in Alamata.